bglarkin/tallgrass_restoration_legacies/process_data.md

 keys, and then species tables must be transposed into sites-species matrices.
 Some fields only retained nine samples.
-To correct for survey effort, the nine samples from each field with the greatest total sequence abundance will be chosen, and sequences averaged for each OTU within fields.
-Rarefaction of sequencing depth to the minimum total number of sequences will be applied.
+To correct for survey effort, the nine samples from each field with the greatest total sequence abundance will be chosen, and sequences summed for each OTU within fields.
+Rarefaction of sequencing depth to the minimum total number of sequences will be applied to summed OTUs.

 For each taxonomy table, taxonomy strings must be parsed and unnecessary characters removed.
 A function is used to streamline the pipeline and to